manosbatsis/spring-cloud-user-management/README.md

 - At least 7GB of **free** RAM

 ### Modules
+- gateway-service - Uses Spring Cloud Gateway to act as a proxy/gateway in our architecture.
 - config-service: Uses Spring Cloud Config Server as a configuration server in the `native` mode.
 The configuration files are placed on the classpath.
 - discovery-service: Uses Spring Cloud Netflix Eureka as an embedded discovery server.
 - user-service: RESTful API for `User` records.
 Uses JPA for RDBMS persistence.